KrishSingal/Security-DiRP-Spring-2021/README.md

 # TSSA Security DiRP - Spring 2021

-Consortium of students enlightened by the one and only, Garrett Gu
+Consortium of students enlightened in the field of security by the one and only, Garrett Gu

 ## Weekly Reading Assignments